arribada/LoraTracker/README.md

 # Initial Setup on Balena cloud

-Create an application for the sender and the receiver: `LoraGpsSender`, `LoraReciever`.
+Create an application for the sender and the receiver: `LoraGpsSender`, `LoraGpsReciever`.

-## LoraReciever Setup
+## LoraGpsReciever Setup

 - Fleet configuration
 ```